 The Child Study Center was created in 1911 by Dr. Arnold Gesell, one of America's earliest and most influential leaders in child development.
 He envisioned an academic department which would pursue the scientific study of development, from infancy throughout adolescence, and would use the knowledge from scientific research to help parents, educators, physicians and social policy planners improve the lives of children.
 Over the past eight decades, the Center has evolved into one of the leading institutions in the world in which all of the major disciplines concerned with children and families join together to pursue clinical care of children and adolescents, engage in scientific research, train the next generation of professionals, and help shape policy concerning children.

 The Child Study Center is a dynamic and growing institution.
 We have added the Harris Building wing, we are collaborating locally, nationally, and internationally in research and creative treatment and service delivery systems, and we are continually updating and adding to our training resources and options to optimize the critical training of the future care providers and leaders in our field.
-It is also a time of transition.
-Dr. Donald Cohen, who was Director and Chair of the Department since 1983, passed away following a yearlong illness on October 2, 2001.

 The Child Study Center is an independent academic department of the Yale University School of Medicine; the Center also is the Department of Child and Adolescent Psychiatry in Yale-New Haven Hospital.
 The faculty of the Center consists of child and adolescent psychiatrists, psychologists, pediatricians, psychoanalysts and therapists, neuroscientists, geneticists, social workers, nurses, educators, social policy planners, epidemiologists and others concerned with children.
 The Center is committed to the highest quality of training to the next generation of child and adolescent psychiatrists, as well as several other major disciplines.
 The Child Study Center is active in collaborations for teaching, clinical care and research initiatives within the Yale-New Haven Medical Center (the combination of the Yale School of Medicine and Yale-New Haven Hospital).